Foundation for a Smoke-Free World

 Other Key Staff

-Other key staff include those who have previously worked for PepsiCo alongside others who have worked for the WHO and Cancer Research UK (CRUK).
-Alastair Bradstock, previously Director of the International Tobacco Control Programme at CRUK, now works in the Health and Agriculture Team of the Foundation.
-Brian Erkkila, the Foundation's Director of Regulatory Science, joined the Foundation after seven years at the Food and Drug Administration (FDA) Center for Tobacco Products.
+Other key staff include those who have previously worked for PepsiCo alongside others who have worked for the WHO and the Food and Drug Administration (FDA).
+For example, Brian Erkkila, the Foundation's Director of Regulatory Science, joined the Foundation after seven years at the FDA Center for Tobacco Products.

 Relationship with the Tobacco Industry

 Funded by Philip Morris International but Claims Independence